biagio-incardona/Advanced_Machine_Learning_Project/README.md

 $ ./build.sh

 ```
-NOTE: This step may take a long time depending on the internet connection available
+NOTE: This step may take a time depending on the available internet connection

 #### 2. Start